noorwachid/prau/readme.md

 [UNDER DEVELOPMENT]

-TLDR; If you are an "expert" C++ should use CMake instead.
+TLDR; If you are an "expert" C++, you should use CMake instead.

 But if you are dumb to understand what CMake actually does, Welcome to my dead simple build system.